-In an appearance on The Colbert Report last year, Morrison said she finally got around to reading Beloved after almost 30 years.
+In an appearance on The Colbert Report in 2014, Morrison said she finally got around to reading Beloved after almost 30 years.
 Her verdict: "It’s really good!"

-Ten years ago, Morrison collaborated with Grammy-winning composer Richard Danielpour on Margaret Garner, an opera about the real-life inspiration behind Beloved.
-It opened in Detroit in 2005, and played in Charlotte, Chicago, Philadelphia and New York before closing in 2008.
+Morrison collaborated with Grammy-winning composer Richard Danielpour on Margaret Garner, an opera about the real-life inspiration behind Beloved.
+It opened in Detroit in 2005, and played in Charlotte, Chicago, Philadelphia, and New York before closing in 2008.